 You’ll see lots of people training calves with what one could only describe as a bounce rep. Lots of ‘reps’ being performed while beating land speed records on the calf raise machine with little to no eccentric force occurring.
 Here’s the thing, your calves contract all day long while you walk.
 Constant contractions of the calves with every step you take means that this is a stress they are used to and therefore have adapted and no longer need to respond by getting any bigger or stronger.

 So why would you continue to apply the same stress to them while you train by only focusing on the concentric portion of the rep?
-Instead, slow things down, sink those heels nice and low while performing your calf raises, spend some time in the fully stretch position and lighten up on the weight you’re using.
+Instead, slow things down, sink those heels nice and low while performing your calf raises, spend some time in the fully stretched position and lighten up on the weight you’re using.
 Within weeks of starting to do this, you will see results.
 That stretch is exactly what weak calves need in order to grow.

 Make moves towards Heavy Training